prebid/prebid.github.io/adops/send-all-bids-adops.md

       }
     </script>

+{% capture noteAlert %}
-**NOTE** Replace the *BIDDERCODE* placeholders in the above template with the appropriate bidder your line-item is targeting.
-For example, if you were targeting the bidder *appnexus*, the macro variable for `adId` would look like `ucTagData.adId = "%%PATTERN:hb_adid_appnexus%%";`
+Replace the *BIDDERCODE* placeholders in the above template with the appropriate bidder your line item is targeting.
+For example, if you're targeting the bidder *appnexus*, the macro variable for `adId` would look like `ucTagData.adId = "%%PATTERN:hb_adid_appnexus%%";`
+{% endcapture %}

+{% include alerts/alert_note.html content=noteAlert %}

 ![New creative]({{ site.github.url }}/assets/images/demo-setup/new-creative.png){: .pb-lg-img :}

 Make sure the creative size is set to 1x1.
-This allows us to set up size override, which allows this creative to serve on all inventory sizes.
+This allows Prebid to set up size override, which enables this creative to serve on all inventory sizes.

 **Prebid universal creative code for other ad servers**